softwareantics/FinalEngine/README.md

 ---

+## 🔑 Key Features

+### 🖥️ Platform Support

+While currently Windows-only, the architecture is intentionally modular and extensible.
+Key systems (such as rendering, input, and resource management) follow interface-driven design, allowing cross-platform implementations to be added over time.

+### 🎨 Rendering Engine

+Final Engine currently uses a minimal GDI+ software renderer to prioritize accessibility and simplicity.
+Through interface segregation, the rendering backend is **designed to be extensible**, paving the way for future support for APIs like OpenGL, Vulkan, or DirectX without disrupting existing code.

+### ⚙️ Entity-Component-System (ECS) Architecture

+Final Engine is built on the ECS paradigm, promoting a clean separation of concerns and a flexible game structure.
+This pattern enables high-performance systems and easily testable game logic.

+> Learn more about ECS [here](https://en.wikipedia.org/wiki/Entity_component_system).

+### 📦 Effortless Resource Management

+Includes a lightweight and intuitive `IResourceManager` system, with plug-and-play support via `ResourceLoaderBase`.
+It’s easy to register and manage new asset types like textures, audio, and more.

+### 🛠️ Desktop Editor *(Work in Progress)*

+We're actively developing a desktop editor to streamline game development.
+This visual tool will help users manage scenes, entities, systems, and resources.
+A preview build is expected by the end of 2025.

+---

 ## 🚀 Getting Started

 Follow these steps to build and run the engine.

-> 💬 **Need help?** Join our [Discord](https://discord.gg/UNdKXsdeQb) if you run into any setup issues or have feature questions, your feedback is invaluable and helps shape development.
+> 💬 **Need help?** Join our [Discord](https://discord.gg/UNdKXsdeQb) if you run into any setup issues or have feature questions.
+While we don’t yet have full user documentation, your feedback is invaluable and helps shape development.

 ### ✅ Prerequisites